toggledbits/VirtualSensor/README.md

 ## Questions and Support

-Support for this plugin is offered through the (Vera community forums)[https://community.getvera.com/t/plugin-virtual-sensor/198699/1].
+Support for this plugin is offered through the (Vera Community)[https://community.getvera.com/t/plugin-virtual-sensor/198699/1].

 ## Virtual Sensors ##